tarides/ocaml-platform-installer/README.md

 This repository contains the `ocaml-platform` tool.
 This tool allows to easily install all the projects of the Platform in a switch and aims at offering a unified workflow to work with the different Platform tools.

-## Trying the platform
+## Trying the Platform

 Just download and execute the [install script](https://github.com/tarides/ocaml-platform/releases/download/0.0.1-alpha/installer.sh) of the latest release.

 The install script simply downloads and installs the suitable version of `ocaml-platform` for your system, as well as `opam` if needed.

 You are then able to run `ocaml-platform`.
-It will install the platform tools in the current switch.
-Note that the first time the command is run for a given version of ocaml, installing the tools for the switch takes a few minutes.
+It will install the Platform tools in the current switch.
+Note that the first time the command is run for a given version of OCaml, installing the tools for the switch takes a few minutes.

 If you are an advanced user and want to understand how `ocaml-platform` works under the hood, go directly to the [Under the hood](#whats-under-the-hood) section.